LucasMacchi/MovieRating_Back/README.md

     - POST /login ---> Verifies user data and create a session id and cookies

-    - DELETE /logout ---> With the user id, it deletes the session registry
+    - DELETE /logout/session_id ---> With the session id, it deletes the session registry

 Admin Routes: